apache/arrow-site/_posts/2020-07-27-cpp-build-simplification.md

 For each package, the `$Library_SOURCE` CMake option can be set to one of three
 values:

-* `SYSTEM`, when the dependency is to be provided externally (such as by a Linux
+* `SYSTEM`, when the dependency is to be provided externally (such as by a Linux distribution or Homebrew)
-* distribution or Homebrew) `BUNDLED`, when you want the dependency to be built
-* from source while building Arrow, and then statically-linked with the
+* `BUNDLED`, when you want the dependency to be built from source while building Arrow, and then statically-linked with the resulting libraries
-* resulting libraries `AUTO`, which tries the `SYSTEM` approach but falls back
-* on `BUNDLED` if the dependency cannot be located.
+* `AUTO`, which tries the `SYSTEM` approach but falls back on `BUNDLED` if the dependency cannot be located

 We additionally have provided `CONDA` and `BREW` source types for the common scenarios when developers are using the conda or Homebrew package managers.